Our Curriculum Statement

 At the bottom of this page you will find subject specific areas, which contain information about how the curriculum is organised.

 At St Paul's we follow the Early Years Foundation Stage, the National Curriculum for Key Stages 1 and 2 and for our Religious Education we use The Way, the Truth and the Life.
-We strive to offer a broad, balanced curriculum in a secure, loving atmosphere, where pupils are encouraged to make use of a 'Growth Mindset' when learning.
+We strive to offer a broad, balanced curriculum in a secure, loving atmosphere, where pupils are encouraged to develop a 'Growth Mindset' when learning.

 The curriculum for each subject contains content which has been identified as the most useful.
 Curriculum outcomes are carefully sequenced to build on knowledge and skills as pupils progress through the school.
 It is taught in a logical progression with enough depth of learning for all pupils to aquire the intended knowledge and skills.
-With identified end-points the curriculum is clear about what pupils will be able to know and do at those end points, while having the flexibility to respond to local, national and global issues.
+With identified end-points at end of the EYFS, Year 2, Year 4 and Year 6, the curriculum is clear about what pupils will be able to know and do to reach those end points, while having the flexibility to respond to local, national and global issues.